AndreaGuarracino/ReferenceGraphPangenomeDataAnalysisHackathon2023/README.md

 <details>
   <summary>Click me for the answer</summary>

-The contigs of the two additional haplotypes are visually collapsed into one path each.
+Contigs belonging to the same haplotype are visually collapsed into one colored bar each.
 </details>